Glossary

 Sexual Abuse

-Sexual abuse means the actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
+Sexual abuse means the actual or threatened physical violation of a sexual nature, whether by force or under unequal conditions.

 Source: https://www.unhcr.org/in/